 This button starts a short interactive tutorial showing the Planetary Portals controls.

 Night Sky Widget

 You can add the Night Sky Widget to your iPhone or iPad.
-On devices with iOS 16 or higher, you can add a Night Sky widget to your lock screen.
+On devices with installed iOS 16, you can add a Night Sky widget to your lock screen.